For vacancies across the Trust, including at Inkersall, see here.

 Our local governing bodies are made up of representative members of the school community including parent and community governors.
 Chosen for a mixture of skills and competencies, they play an important role which includes supporting the Board of Directors with their broader responsibility for governance across the Spencer Academies Trust.

 Together, we deliver on the Spencer Academies Trust mission: to provide an outstanding quality of education and improve the life chances of children across the East Midlands.

-On behalf of Inkersall Spencer Academy, we are currently recruiting for governors able to offer expertise in one of the following areas: finance, human resources, community relations and communications, safeguarding, and governance.
-Successful candidates will join the Inkersall Spencer Academy local governing body (LGB), and may be selected through election (parent governors) or by co-option (community governors)
+On behalf of Inkersall Spencer Academy, we are always looking to currently recruit governors able to offer expertise in one of the following areas: finance, human resources, community relations and communications, safeguarding, and governance.
+Successful candidates will join the Inkersall Spencer Academy local governing body (LGB), and may be selected through election (parent governors) or by co-option (community governors).